How to Invest Into Crypto Using an SMSF

 Investing in Cryptocurrency using your SMSF

 We are finding more and more of our members are now choosing to invest in cryptocurrencies using their Self-Managed Super Fund.
-Here are some of the reasons why.

 Given how highly volatile and controversial they are, knowing how to properly invest in cryptocurrencies with an SMSF is important.
 In this blog post, we will discuss the different types of cryptocurrencies you can invest in, how to purchase them, and how to keep your cryptos compliant with the ATO.